angele-m/portfolio-optimiser/README.md

 | Monte Carlo best (10,000 tries) | 1.424 | 59.46% | 40.34% |
 | **Exact optimiser (SLSQP)** | **1.445** | 60.31% | 40.35% |

-The optimised allocation improved the Sharpe Ratio by roughly **20% over naive equal-weighting**, mainly by shifting weight toward the stocks with the strongest risk-adjusted returns over that window (AAPL and NVDA).
+The optimised allocation improved the Sharpe Ratio by roughly 20% over naive equal-weighting, mainly by shifting weight toward the stocks with the strongest risk-adjusted returns over that window (AAPL and NVDA).
 Worth
-noting: this came from taking on *more* risk, not less — the gain is in efficiency (return per unit of risk), not safety.
-The unconstrained optimiser also put 0% into 3 of the 5 stocks, which is why the `--max-weight` flag exists — to keep the result realistically diversified.
+noting: this came from taking on more risk, not less; the gain is in efficiency (return per unit of risk), not safety.
+The unconstrained optimiser also put 0% into 3 of the 5 stocks, which is why the `--max-weight` flag
+exists: to keep the result realistically diversified.

 ## A real bug I hit, and what it taught me

-Yahoo Finance's CSV export format isn't fixed — I originally wrote the data loader assuming the classic `Date, Open, High, Low, Close, Volume` layout, which is what most documentation and guides describe.
+Yahoo Finance's CSV export format isn't fixed.
+I originally wrote the data loader assuming the classic `Date, Open, High, Low, Close, Volume` layout, which is what most documentation and guides describe.
 When I downloaded real data directly from Yahoo Finance, the actual export used a different